 Strange resemblances come to light (Predators, Fantasies and Textbooks).
-Everyday objects take on a life of their own (Alarm Clock, The Lens Vig, The Bedazzled Stag); and no matter where the reader finds himself, the scene can be both familiar and startling (Eye Chart, Horsepower).
+Everyday objects take on a life of their own (Alarm Clock, Intermediaries, The Bedazzled Stag), and no matter where the reader finds himself, the scene can be both familiar and startling (Eye Chart, Horsepower).
 Delving into Hertz’s poems, one arrives at a place where, for example, fish turn into books (The Fish Stalls) and music is a disease (Feast in the Time of Plague).

 One of L.G.
 Hertz’s favorite subjects is American English with its quirks and delights, and his light-hearted humorous poems — such as My English-Speaking Dog, A Quartet, and Summer Reading — show a special appreciation for students, especially those who are learning English as a second language.
 The history of English is a source of fun in Sleeping Beauty, The Bubbling Vernacular, and Degenerate.